theoko/Spider_fedreservejobs/README.md

 3) output_data.txt: stores the scraped data in an orderly manner.

 ( The output data can be easily stored in other data formats and can be used for data analytics if needed )

-### Note[5]:
-The website reuired a button click to sbutmit the keywords and the category which is done by interacting with JavaScript (everything is done on the front-end) and since Scrapy cannot interpret javascript, I have used selenium.